cypherpunk-academy/2064/en/046_2023_Night-Owl.md

 ## **2023**** Night-Owl

 <span style="font-variant:small-caps;">Marwin sat in the </span> meeting room at his table.
-Before him lay five paper planes and two ships.
+In fro him lay five paper planes and two ships.
-He was humming "Don't worry, be happy" quietly.
+He was humming, "Don't worry, be happy" quietly.

-The door handle slowly moved down and the door opened.
+The door handle slowly moved down, and the door opened.
-A slim young man in prison clothes came in, early 20s, looking a little cautiously, sneaking past Marwin and sitting on the chair opposite.
+A slim young man in prison clothes came in, in his early 20s, looking a little cautiously, sneaking past Marwin and sitting on the chair opposite.
 He had neither handcuffs nor ankle cuffs, but bruises were visible.
-Both looked at each other, but didn't speak for a long time.
+Both looked at each other but didn't speak for a long time.
-At some point Marwin reached out his hand to him.
+At some point, Marwin reached out his hand to him.

 Marwin: "Marwin."